 Rehoboth Beach home prices are not only among the most expensive in Delaware, but Rehoboth Beach real estate also consistently ranks among the most expensive in America.

-Rehoboth Beach is a decidedly white-collar city, with fully 91.48% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rehoboth Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Rehoboth Beach who work in sales jobs (19.21%), management occupations (18.78%), and teaching (10.04%).
+Rehoboth Beach is a decidedly white-collar city, with fully 91.59% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rehoboth Beach is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Rehoboth Beach who work in management occupations (20.23%), sales jobs (18.86%), and teaching (7.73%).

 Of important note, Rehoboth Beach is also a city of artists.
 Rehoboth Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rehoboth Beach’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Rehoboth Beach telecommute to their jobs.
+Overall, about 13.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Rehoboth Beach is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Rehoboth Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Rehoboth Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rehoboth Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Rehoboth Beach include German, Irish, Italian, and French .
+Important ancestries of people in Rehoboth Beach include German, Irish, Italian, and Scottish.

 The most common language spoken in Rehoboth Beach is English.
 Other important languages spoken here include Spanish and Greek.